Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: Modular forms of level

-\end{small} We note that the results of even weight modular forms obtained here coincide with those of our previous work~\cite{Gui-JunDing:2019wap} up to some overall constants.
-Specifically the following relations are fulfilled:

-where the modular forms in~\cite{Gui-JunDing:2019wap} are denoted with a symbol ``$~\widetilde{}~$ ''.
-The modular forms of level 4 up to weight 6 are summarized in table~\ref{Tab:Level4_MM}.
+The last relation follows from the constraint in Eq.~\eqref{eq:MF-constraint}.
+In a similar manner, we can find out the linearly independent modular forms of higher weights and corresponding constraints.
+The expressions of the higher weight modular multiplets with $k=4, 5, 6$ are given in Appendix~\ref{sec:higher weight-app}.
+We summarize the modular forms of level 4 up to weight 6 in table~\ref{Tab:Level4_MM}.
 We notice that all the odd weight modular forms are in hatted irreducible representations of $S'_4$ while the even weight modular forms are in unhatted irreducible representations of $S'_4$.
 Note that generator $R$ is represented by unit matrix and the $S'_4$ group can not be distinguished from $S_4$ in unhatted irreducible representations.
 For notation simplicity of model construction in the following, we denote the components of modular multiplets as follows,